Bibliography of

 Introduction

-The bibliography of glaciotectonic references results from long-term effort by many people under the INQUA umbrella.
+The bibliography of glaciotectonic references results from long-term efforts by many people under the INQUA umbrella.
 The bibliography contains references to published journal articles, books and maps, in which glaciotectonic structures and landforms are the major subjects or form significant secondary aspects of the works.
 A geographic index follows the bibliography.

 Glaciotectonic bibliography.